What a difference a few months and a major world event make. We started 2020 with a talent gap transitioning to hiring freezes.

 Now with a reliable Marketo framework in place, your instance is designed for the needs of the future, not just today.

 Take advantage of framework efficiencies.

 Especially when you’re tight on resources and trying to maximize time and effort, you don’t need to reinvent the wheel.
 Again, not to keep plugging our SCORE Architecture, but when we’re talking about gaining marketing efficiency, being able to tap into a knowledge base derived from experience in over 1,500 Marketo instances is invaluable— programs proven to work, built from best practices, and thoroughly tested.
 Why spend limited MOPS time building your own programs from scratch, then QA’ing and testing them, when ready-to-use modules already exist?
 Using a pre-tested framework saves time, accelerates your return on value, and allows you to shift your focus to high-value work.

 Plan for changing conditions.

 If 2020 taught us nothing else, we’re all experts in pivoting.
 We’ve experienced changing conditions, product shifts, and program adjustments.
-Agility will again be essential in 2021, and marketing operations needs to respond swiftly, without excessive complexity or spending hours making adjustments.
+Agility continue to be essential, and marketing operations needs to respond swiftly, without excessive complexity or spending hours making adjustments.
 2020 highlighted the need for marketing efficiency; in 2021, it will be table stakes.